Lecturer on Law

 Pro bono representation is also an important part of Mr. Tompros's practice.
-He represents the creator of the Pepe the Frog character in his high-profile copyright enforcement actions against alt-right entities.
-Through the Volunteer Lawyers for the Arts, he represented an artist whose artwork had been damaged on loan to a museum, a disability rights author and advocate in a copyright dispute with her publisher, and a prominent literary journal on a pro bono basis in copyright and intellectual property contract matters, including representations through the Volunteer Lawyers for the Arts.
+He represents Save the Children in its trademark enforcement activity against members of the “QAnon” movement.
+He has represented artists, authors, and a prominent literary journal on a pro bono basis in copyright and intellectual property contract matters, including representations through the Volunteer Lawyers for the Arts.
 He has also represented local Boston educational institutions, including the Charlestown Nursery School and the Learning Project Elementary School.
 He has represented terminated employees in unemployment insurance claims and appeals, public housing tenants facing eviction, and public advocacy groups submitting amicus briefs on criminal defense and privacy issues.
-In one of his early cases, Mr. Tompros represented a group of gay and lesbian service members in one of the first challenges to the constitutionality of the military's "Don't Ask, Don't Tell" policy, in association with the Servicemembers Legal Defense Network.
+In one of his early cases, Mr. Tompros represented a group of gay and lesbian service members challenging the constitutionality of the military's "Don't Ask, Don't Tell" policy, in association with the Servicemembers Legal Defense Network.

 While attending Harvard Law School, Mr. Tompros was Supreme Court Chair of the Harvard Law Review and a member of the winning team in the Ames Moot Court Competition.